-Any unfair treatment connected with pregnancy or maternity leave has the potential to amount to unlawful discrimination on grounds of pregnancy and maternity and / or sex.
+Treating an employee unfairly because of maternity leave they take, or plan to take amounts to unlawful discrimination on grounds of pregnancy and maternity and / or sex.

 Rights and responsibilities in relation to a pregnant member of your staff begin as you are made aware that an employee is pregnant.
 You have to allow them paid time off to attend ante-natal appointments and you have to carry out a risk assessment to ensure you are not placing the mother or her unborn child at risk with the tasks and jobs she is required to complete in the workplace.

 All mothers to be can take up to 52 weeks maternity leave and as a minimum they must not work the 2 weeks immediately after the birth.
 This is true for all staff, irrespective of the time you have employed them.

-During maternity leave you must keep the employees job open for her to return, unless she decides to take more than 26 weeks maternity leave, in which case you can offer them a suitable alternative if it is not reasonably practicable for you to keep her original job open.
+During maternity leave you must keep the employee's job open for her to return, unless she decides to take more than 26 weeks maternity leave, in which case you can offer them a suitable alternative if it is not reasonably practicable for you to keep her original job open.